mani-punnam/AI-Projects/AI Video Calling/readme.md

 1.Background Removing:

-  i) This project is built up on Mask R_CNN Model ii)
+  i) This project is built up on Mask R_CNN Model.

+  ii)